Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Related Work

 \section{Related Work}

 In~\cite{rahaman2019spectral,basri2020frequency}, it was shown that neural networks have a bias towards learning low frequency functions first, referred to as spectral bias, and that a sinusoidal mapping can allow for higher frequencies to be learned faster.
-This method was adopted by NeRF~\cite{Mildenhall2020nerf} in order to speed converge of high frequency components during novel view synthesis.
+This method was adopted by NeRF~\cite{Mildenhall2020nerf} in order to speed converge of high frequency components during novel view synthesis, since a large spectral bias was discovered.
 As a consequence of this, the relationship between coordinates and positional encoding was analyzed by the same authors using NTK~\cite{tancik2020fourier}.
 They found that the eigenspectrum of the NTK decays rapidly with dense coordinates, and widens for positional encoding.
 This allows for faster convergence along the directions of the corresponding eigenfunctions.
+Our work can best be seen as an extension of~\cite{tancik2020fourier}, however we focus on real network dynamics.

-Aside from its severity in coordinate based MLPs, spectral bias has been studied independently due to its link to good generalization in over-parameterized networks.~\cite{rahaman2019spectral} provide the first rigorous exploration of spectral bias using Fourier analysis.
-In~\cite{Cao2019}, it was shown how the eigenfunctions of the NTK have their own convergence rate given by their corresponding eigenvalue, using inputs with uniform density on \(\mathbb{S}^1\).
+Aside from its severity in low dimensional settings, the nature of spectral bias has been studied from a theoretical perspective.~\cite{rahaman2019spectral} provide the first rigorous exploration of spectral bias using Fourier analysis.
+In~\cite{Cao2021}, it was shown how the eigenfunctions of the NTK have their own convergence rate given by their corresponding eigenvalue, using inputs with uniform density on \(\mathbb{S}^1\).
 The authors in~\cite{basri2020frequency} also utilized NTK to give convergence rates for inputs of non-uniform density in \(\mathbb{S}^1\).
-There has been a line of work referring to spectral bias as the F-principle~\cite{Xu_2020}, in which Fourier analysis was utilized for high dimensional inputs in sigmoidal nets.
+There has been a line of work referring to spectral bias as the F-principle~\cite{Xu_2020}, in which Fourier analysis was utilized for high dimensional inputs with soft activations.
 Other works have attempted to compute spectral bias and determine convergence rates as well~\cite{Kiessling_Thor_2022,Basri2019convergence}.
+Note that previous works have largely focused on gaining insights from MLPs performing regression based tasks.